mazam1573/multi-level-form-array-dnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Pre-requsites
+This project is built on angular while using fxLayout and Angular Material liberary.
+So after running `npm i` run `npm install @angular/flex-layout` and `ng add @angular/material`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.